 Cambodia's 2004 accession to the World Trade Organization prompted the adoption of several laws regulating intellectual property rights.
-While it will be a number of years before Cambodia comes into full WTO compliance, investors can already take advantage of the developing regulatory framework and seek out protection for their inventions, trademarks, industrial designs, and other creative products.
+While it will be a number of years before Cambodia comes into full WTO compliance, investors can take advantage of this developing regulatory framework and seek out protection for their inventions, trademarks, industrial designs, and other creative products.

-Although the law is still in development, relatively efficient procedures for registering and enforcing important IP rights are in place.
-Ignoring or postponing registering IP assets can prove to be very costly in the long run.
+Although the laws are still in the early stages of development, relatively efficient procedures for registering and enforcing important IP rights are in place.
+Ignoring or postponing registering IP assets can be very costly in the long run.

-This publication provides an overview of the principal areas of IP regulation in Cambodia.
-Where there is no specific law - such as trade secrets or right of publicity - relevant articles of other laws are addressed.
-For more specific information, the reader is directed to our individual publications on major IP issues.
+This publication provides an overview of the principal areas of IP in Cambodia.
+Where there is no specific law - such as trade secrets or right of publicity - relevant articles of other laws are discussed.
+For more specific information, the reader is directed to our individual publications on each of the major IP regimes.